GA-CyberWorkforceAcademy/GTA-Labs/arp-spoof.md

 Lab Tasks
 =========

-In this lab, you will use the arpspoof tool to convice the User computer that traffic destined for Gateway should instead be sent to the Attacker computer – and convince the Gateway that traffic destined for the User should be sent to the Attacker computer, as illustrated in
+In this lab, you will use the arpspoof tool to convince the User computer that traffic destined for Gateway should instead be sent to the Attacker computer – and convince the Gateway that traffic destined for the User should be sent to the Attacker computer, as illustrated in
 [Figure2](#_bookmark1)

 ![](media/b96f350b01df9d918613fad019d242b8.jpg)